-In fact, this out-of-court composition was first introduced in August 2021 by a separate decree (Law Decree No. 118 of August 24, 2021).
+2 In fact, this out-of-court composition was first introduced in August 2021 by a separate decree (Law Decree No. 118 of August 24, 2021).
 The Amendment Decree has confirmed such measure by moving it into the Code in lieu of the alert measures.

-- 4 The law refers to "a situation of economic or financial imbalance which is likely to result in a situation of distress or insolvency". - To this end, debtors will be able to use an online platform at the local chamber of commerce's website. - This term may be extended by up to 6 months if "all" parties (i.e., arguably, the debtor and the creditors and other stakeholders involved in the negotiation) so request (and the expert agrees), or the debtor applies to the corporate rules relating to minimum statutory capital of companies (including the requirement that a company with negative capital be recapitalized or liquidated) are suspended.
+3 The law refers to "a situation of economic or financial imbalance which is likely to result in a situation of distress or insolvency."

+4 To this end, debtors will be able to use an online platform at the local chamber of commerce's website.

+5 This term may be extended by up to 6 months if "all" parties (i.e., arguably, the debtor and the creditors and other stakeholders involved in the negotiation) so request (and the expert agrees), or the debtor applies to the court for protective measures or for an authorization related to interim financing or other actions exceeding the ordinary course.

+corporate rules relating to minimum statutory capital of companies (including the requirement that a company with negative capital be recapitalized or liquidated) are suspended.

-Court involvement
+Court Involvement